Snowflake Connect: AI on January 27

 What is structured data?

-Structured data is highly organized and adheres to a predefined schema, typically stored in relational databases (RDBMS).
-It consists of well-defined fields with specific data types, making it easy to search, sort and analyze using structured query language (SQL).
+Structured data is highly organized information that adheres to a predefined schema.
+Typically stored in relational databases (RDBMS), it consists of well-defined fields with specific data types, making it easy to search, sort and analyze using structured query language (SQL).

 Characteristics of structured data

-• Schema: Requires a predefined schema where data must conform to set rules
+• Schema: Requires a consistent schema where data must conform to set rules

-• Format: Stored in rows and columns within structured table formats in relational databases, lakehouses, data warehouses
+• Format: Stored in rows and columns within structured table formats in relational databases, lakehouses or data warehouses

 • Querying and analysis: Easily searchable with SQL queries